k61n/openhkl/scripts/autoindexer/README.md

    ```sys.path.append("/home/zamaan/codes/nsxtool/nsxtool/build/swig")```
 2. Run the script on the a set of .tiff raw data files
    ```path/to/test_data_set.py --name strep --files *.tiff -n 8```
    This will do all processing steps for all sets of 8 *contiguous* frames up to and including the autoindexing step.
-Be sure to modify the reference cell parameters.
+Be sure to pass the reference cell parameters via the command line argument `-c/--cell`.
 3. The script will generate a log file that looks like this:
 	```
 	Set 2       [2, 3, 4, 5, 6, 7, 8, 9]   93.75    46.600    93.407   104.293   90.000   90.000   90.000